IntersectMBO/cardano-node/STYLE.md

 1. Use 2 spaces indentation for export list.
 2. You can split export list into sections or just write all as single section.
-3. It is strongly adviced to sort each section alpabetically.
+3. It is strongly advised to sort each section alphabetically.
 However, classes, data types and type aliases should be written before functions.